facebook/react-native/docs/GettingStarted.md

 export PATH=${PATH}:${ANDROID_HOME}/platform-tools
 ```

-Type `source ~/.profile` to load the config into your current shell.
+Type `. ~/.profile` to load the config into your current shell.

 > Please make sure you export the correct path for `ANDROID_HOME` if you did not install the Android SDK using Android Studio.
 You can find the actual location of the SDK in the Android Studio "Preferences" dialog, under **Appearance & Behavior** → **System Settings** → **Android SDK**.